 Season two coming in 2019

 The second season of Discovery began production in April and will consist of thirteen episodes.
 It will pick up right after the end of season one, which featured the introduction of the USS Enterprise.
-Anson Mount has been cast to take on the role of Captain Pike, commander of the USS Enterprise and comedian Tig Notaro has also joined, playing Jet Reno, chief engineer of the USS Hiawatha.
+Anson Mount has been cast to take on the role of Captain Pike, commander of the USS Enterprise and comedian Tig Notaro has also joined, playing Denise Reno, chief engineer of the USS Hiawatha.

 A premiere date for season two has not been officially set, but the statement from CBS notes it will be in 2019.